-However, for the rental property to be profitable, it is the landlord’s duty to mitigate damages caused by the tenant’s breach of lease.
-As such, they need to have a plan of action so they can know what to do after reasonable efforts have been made to recover rent money.
+However, for the rental property to be profitable, it is the landlord’s duty to mitigate damages caused by the tenant’s breach of the lease.
+As such, they need to have a plan of action to know what to do after reasonable efforts have been made to recover rent money.

-Michael Ehline, and the experienced attorneys at Ehline Law Firm are here to help landlords who find themselves in such situations.
+Michael Ehline and the experienced attorneys at Ehline Law Firm are here to help landlords in such situations.
 If you are having problems with tenants who withhold rent, refuse to leave after the lease expires, re-rent your property without approval, or break specific rules of the rental agreements, then give us a call at (833) – LETS SUE.

-When a tenant moves out before their lease agreement is up, then the court may rule that it is the landlord’s duty to mitigate damages, which includes making any repairs that may be necessary to re-rent the property to a prospective tenant.
-If, for any reason, a landlord fails to mitigate damages in a situation where reasonable efforts could have been made to acquire a replacement tenant, the tenant cannot be asked to cover the outstanding rent stated on the lease, based on the information provided.
+When a tenant moves out before their lease agreement is up, the court may rule that it is the landlord’s duty to mitigate damages, including making any repairs necessary to re-rent the property to a prospective tenant.
+Suppose for any reason, a landlord fails to mitigate damages in a situation where reasonable efforts could have been made to acquire a replacement tenant.
+In that case, the tenant cannot be asked to cover the outstanding rent stated on the lease based on the information provided.

-There is a wide range of disputes that may arise between the landlord and the tenant that may land them in court trying to mitigate damages after lease agreements have been breached.
+A wide range of disputes may arise between the landlord and the tenant that may land them in court trying to mitigate damages after lease agreements have been breached.

-While this is not an ideal situation for anyone, if reasonable efforts have been made to solve the issue without success, then the only solution is to hire a lawyer and sue.
+While this is not ideal for anyone, if reasonable efforts have been made to solve the issue without success, the only solution is to hire a lawyer and sue.

 The following are some of the common lawsuits by landlords that we can assist you with:

-By far, the most common cause of complaint among landlords is when a tenant fails to pay rent on time.
-In such cases, if it can be proved that reasonable efforts have been made to recover unpaid rent for the leased property, then the landlord can approach the courts and request that the tenant be evicted.
+The most common cause of complaint among landlords is when a tenant fails to pay rent on time.
+In such cases, if it can be proved that reasonable efforts have been made to recover unpaid rent for the leased property, the landlord can approach the courts and request that the tenant is evicted.

 In cases where the tenant breaches the lease in any way, the landlord has the right to evict them after adequate notice has been given.
 If the landlord fails to prove a clear violation of the rental agreement, they cannot forcibly remove the tenant from the premises.

-Reasonable diligence on the part of the landlord means they must give a 30-day notice for violation of the lease, or 14-day notice for a serious breach of the lease that poses clear and imminent harm to other occupants of the property.
+Reasonable diligence on the part of the landlord means they must give a 30-day notice for violation of the lease or a 14-day notice for a serious breach of the lease that poses clear and imminent harm to other occupants of the property.

-If the tenant refuses to leave early within the stipulated notice period, then the landlord can file a Complaint and Summons Against Tenant in Breach of Lease.
-This will effectively put the matter into the hands of the court system and is a very important step when mitigating damages.
+If the tenant refuses to leave early within the stipulated notice period, the landlord can file a Complaint and Summons Against the Tenant in Breach of Lease.
+This will effectively put the matter into the hands of the court system and is a crucial step when mitigating damages.

-Landlords that discover that a person has been living on their property without permission, can file a lawsuit against the individual for eviction without notice and any money damages that the court rules to be reflective of what the reasonable rent of the property would have been.
-If the unlawful tenant abandons the property before the court date, then the landlord can show up at the court and request that the lawsuit be dismissed.
+Landlords that discover that a person has been living on their property without permission can file a lawsuit against the individual for eviction without notice and any money damages that the court rules to be reflective of what the reasonable rent of the property would have been.
+If the unlawful tenant abandons the property before the court date, the landlord can show up and request that the lawsuit be dismissed.

 The purpose of the security deposit is to cover any property damage caused by the tenant that the landlord will have to have fixed before a new tenant can occupy the premises.
-However, in some cases, the extent of the damage to property will far exceed the value of the security deposit, in which case the landlord can sue the tenant for money damages to at least cover the bare minimum of costs.
+However, in some cases, the extent of the property damage will far exceed the value of the security deposit.
+The landlord can sue the tenant for money damages to at least cover the bare minimum of costs.
 The court will also consider the time it takes to restore the premises to livable conditions, during which time the landlord will be unable to re-rent the property to a prospective tenant.

 Just as there are many reasons for eviction, there are also many valid reasons why a tenant may choose to vacate a premises before their lease ends, such as finding employment in another city, imminent sale of the property, or immigration.